 Even Jesus needed to suffer (deny his own will) to prove his character as a new creature.
 The New Living Translation of Hebrews 5:8-9 explains this concept well.
 “Even though Jesus was God’s son, he learned obedience from the things he suffered.
 In this way, God qualified him as a perfect High Priest…”

-The whole Christ, Head (Jesus) and (body, the saints), will be qualified to be sympathetic high priests and kings over mankind during the Millennium.
+The whole Christ, Head (Jesus) and (body, the saints), will be qualified to be sympathetic high priests and kings over mankind in God’s future kingdom.
 Revelation 5:10 KJV, “And hast made us unto our God kings and priests: and we shall reign on the earth.”

 Additional Resources: